ralismark/micro/README.md

 - `cs give <exercise> <files>...` to submit files for a given exercise.
 The task is prepended to exercise, i.e. making `cs give shell_backup backup.sh` run `give cs2041 lab05_shell_backup backup.sh`.

 These commands assume that `rsync` is installed on your local system and that `ssh cse` connects to the CSE servers.

+## git-ff - fast-forward a branch without checking it out

+This is similar to `git pull --ff-only` but can operate on branches you haven't checked out.
+There is also an `--all` flag to operate on all branches.
+Useful for updating your local repo to the state of upstream.